xofred/my_notes/Mac/get-command-line-tools-working-without-xcode.md

 # WTF?
 R U KIDDING ME APPLE?

 Luckily, I googled it and found a [blog](http://railsapps.github.io/xcode-command-line-tools.html).
-I noticed that the new path to the currently selected directory when `xcode-select -p`
+I noticed that the new path to the currently selected directory when `xcode-select -p`, is different from mine(/Applications/Xcode.app/Contents/Developer)
 ```
 /Library/Developer/CommandLineTools
 ```

 So I try:
 ```shell